manukumarkc/Minikube_AWS_DevOps_project/README.md

 ---
 **##Project Steps Highlights:**

--Step1: Creation of Simple Web page using HTML and Flask and Containerize using Docker.
+-Step1: Creation of Static Web page using HTML and Flask and Containerize using Docker.

 -Step2: CI-CD pipeline with Multistage Build using GitHub Actions.